What’s New In Welding

 The petrochemical industry is a mainstay of the economy of the Gulf Coast region, and serves as one of the primary employers in the state of Louisiana.
 While the industry has been in something of a slump in recent years, there are signs that oil and gas prices are starting to rebound.
 If that upward trend in prices continues, skilled workers such as welders could see new employment opportunities materialize as the industry begins to enter an expansion phase.
 This potential growth, along with the projected workforce shortage caused by the impending retirement of a large percentage of the nation’s skilled workers, indicates that this might be an advantageous time to consider training for a profession such as welding.

-If you’re in the Hammond or Greater New Orleans area and feeling uncertain about your career direction, the Welding and Pipe Technician programs at Compass Career College might represent an opportunity to ride the next wave of petrochemical industry growth in the Gulf Coast Region—and there are several reasons why:
+If you’re in the Hammond or Greater New Orleans area and feeling uncertain about your career direction, the Pipe Technician program at Compass Career College might represent an opportunity to ride the next wave of petrochemical industry growth in the Gulf Coast Region—and there are several reasons why:

 - The petrochemical industry needs skilled welders to operate successfully.
 Refineries and chemical plants typically employ their own welders to maintain equipment and facilities.
 Additionally, skilled welders are needed for special, long-term projects such as construction of new equipment or facilities, including large-scale pipelines for transportation of petroleum products.